loveencounterflow/intervoke/README.md

 * providing classes whose instantiations are callable functions (not very difficult but a little tricky)
 * doing property name normalization
 * caching

+## Name

+The name 'InterVoke' is both in line with my `/^inter[a-z]+$/` line of packages and, on the other hand, symbolizes quite nicely that this library is all about intercepting method invocations—turning 'invocations' into 'intervocations', in a manner of speaking.
+Thanks ChatGPT!

 ## Glossary